U.S. Route 45 Alternate

 U.S. Route 45 Alternate (US 45 Alternate, also signed as US 45A) is a 62.9 mi alternate route of US 45 in northeastern Mississippi, running from Brooksville, through West Point, to Shannon, which lies just south of Tupelo.
 Excluding the route through West Point, the entire length of US 45 Alternate is a four-lane divided expressway, with interchanges at most major junctions.

-It is the one of only two signed special route of any U.S. Highway within the entire state of Mississippi, with the rest being signed as normal state highways.
+It is one of only two signed special routes of any U.S. Highway within the entire state of Mississippi, with the rest being signed as normal state highways.
+The other instance is US-49E and US-49W in the delta region of western Mississippi.

 Route description

 US 45 Alternate begins in northern Noxubee County at an interchange with US 45 in Brooksville.
 It heads northwest to bypass downtown as a divided highway to have an intersection MS 388 before leaving Brooksville and heading through rural farmland for several miles to enter Lowndes County.

 US 45 Alternate enters the Golden Triangle region as it bypasses Crawford along its east side, with MS 245 passing through the center of town, before traveling through Penns and Artesia.
 The highway now passes through Mayhew, where it has a RIRO style interchange with MS 182, as well as have a large interchange US 82/MS 12, where it becomes concurrent with MS 25.
 US 45 Alternate/MS 25 continue north for a couple more miles to enter Clay County.

 US 45 Alternate/MS 25 pass through Tibbee, where they cross a bridge over Tibbee Creek, before entering the West Point city limits.
 The highway becomes an undivided four-lane boulevard and passes north through a business district and neighborhoods, where it has an intersection with MS 50 (Main Street) on the west side of downtown.
 US 45 Alternate/MS 25 pass through another business district before leaving West Point and widening to a divided highway.
 The highway now leaves the Golden Triangle and enters Monroe County.

 MS 25 splits off toward Aberdeen at an interchange in Muldon, and US 45 Alternate continues north through farmland to have an intersection with MS 382, as well as an interchange with MS 8, before briefly crossing into Chickasaw County, where it passes through Egypt and meets the southern end of the second section of MS 245.
 US 45 Alternate now re-enters Monroe County as it bypasses Okolona on its east side, where it has an interchange with MS 41.
 The highway now crosses Tubbalubba Creek to enter Pine Grove, where it enters Lee County at an intersection with Pine Grove Road.

-US 45 Alternate crosses Chiwapa Creek to enter the Shannon city limits, with the highway coming to an end shortly thereafter at an interchange between US 45, US 278, and MS 145, with the four-lane continuing north into Tupelo (and on to I-22) as US 45.
+US 45 Alternate crosses Chiwapa Creek to enter the Shannon city limits, with the highway coming to an end shortly thereafter at an interchange between US 45, US 278, and MS 145, with the highway continuing north (as a freeway) into Tupelo (and on to I-22) as US 45.